-Forms and information now available on Oregon’s Judicial Department’s Extreme Risk Protection Order website.
+Forms and information are available on Oregon’s Judicial Department’s Extreme Risk Protection Order website.

 As of January 1, 2018, Oregon families finally have the right to protect their loved ones and themselves when a family member is in crisis.
 Extreme Risk Protection Order (ERPO) is a bipartisan act by Oregon state legislators to reduce Oregon’s high rate of firearm-suicide and the horrifying domestic violence in Oregon.